-(2) Travelling and mileage allowances shall be in accordance with the provisions of the award covering the payment of such allowances to persons who are officers within the meaning of the Public Service Act 1978 2.

-(3) The Registrar and other officers appointed by the Board shall be paid such remuneration and expenses as are approved by the Board.

-[Regulation 8 amended in Gazette 29 Aug 1980 p.
-3097; 24 Apr 1987 p.
-1448; 18 Mar 1988 p.
-874.]
+[Regulation 8 inserted in Gazette 20 Mar 2007 p.
+1011.]

 [Heading deleted in Gazette 16 Dec 2003 p.
 5090.]

 9. Meetings

 If a quorum of members is not present within 30 minutes after the time appointed for the holding of any meeting, such meeting and the business to be transacted thereat shall be held over until the next succeeding meeting.